JStateson/BoincTasksTempReader/SystemdService/readme.txt

 installed.  if you have nvidia cards, then nvidia-smi also.

-The folder /home/YOUR-USERNAME/bin will be created unless it already exists and to scripts will be instaled.
+The folder /home/YOUR-USERNAME/bin will be created unless it already exists and two scripts will be copied into it.
 A service will be created: /lib/systemd/system/boinctasks_temps

 The service can be started or stopped with sudo systemctl start boinctasks_temps suso systemctl stop boinctasks_temps

-and should start automatically on any reboot.
+and should start automatically on any reboot assuming you did the initial "start"

 be sure to mark all the scripts as executable with chmod +x *.sh